Fight Club DC: Skating

 A donation was requested for all skaters.
 Under 18 were allowed to skate with prior permission from a manager.
 Weekly skating sessions were usually BYOB.
 Participants included people on BMX, power stilts, and inline skates.

-Art and history
+History

-Fight Club DC was established due to the 2004 demise of Vans Skate Park.
-Anthony Smallwood and Ben Ashworth acquired the ramps (and the Vans column padding) and decided to set up an "underground" indoor space for skateboarding, music, art, and of course, parties.
+Fight Club DC was established following the demise in 2004 of Vans Skate Park, a "massive corporate-sponsored outdoor bowl in Woodbridge that had won over the generally anti-establishment skating community," according to the Washington City Paper.
+Ashworth and Anthony Smallwood acquired the ramps (and the Vans column padding) and decided to set up an "underground" indoor space for skateboarding, music, art, and parties.

 After two years of increasing popularity and a wildly destructive party, a media campaign was organized to proclaim the "death" of fight club.
-Meanwhile operations continued, with emphasis on more low-key celebrations.
+Meanwhile operations continued, with emphasis on more low-key celebrations before closing for good in 2010.

-Fight Club hosted many bands paired with art exhibitions, with its largest recent events as a part of DC Photo Week's Fixation curated by Anthony Smallwood.
+Fight Club hosted many bands paired with art exhibitions.
+Some of the largest events were curated by Smallwood as a part of DC Photo Week's Fixation.